LSSTScienceCollaborations/ObservingStrategy/README.md

 The MAF Workshop SOC is: Zeljko Ivezic, Debbie Bard, Andy Connolly, Phil Marshall, Tom Matheson, Steve Ridgway, Michael Strauss, Lucianne Walkowicz, and Beth Willman: any of them can propagate your privately-communicated concerns into a redacted issue on this repository.

+All white paper content is Copyright 2015 The Authors.
+If you make use of the ideas and results in the white paper in your research, please cite it as **"(LSST Science Collaborations in preparation)"**, and provide the URL of this repository: https://github.com/LSSTScienceCollaborations/ObservingStrategy.